 What's the laptop screen and sound quality like?

 To assess the quality of the screen, we use technical and subjective tests, and take measurements of the screen colour temperature and brightness.
-Our experts also cast their eyes over the screen in different lighting conditions.
+Our panel of experts also cast their eyes over the screen in different lighting conditions.